When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Puffy Lux Hybrid’s comfort system consists of three foam layers.
 A gel-infused polyfoam layer promotes cooling by drawing heat away from the body.
 Beneath this is a 2-inch layer of gel-infused memory foam, which cradles the body and relieves pressure points while further minimizing heat buildup.
 A transitional polyfoam layer provides resilience and pushback, preventing excessive sinkage while maintaining a balanced feel.

 The support core features 6 inches of individually pocketed coils, which respond independently to reduce motion transfer and provide targeted support.
 The coils are encased in high-density polyfoam around the perimeter, improving edge support and preventing sagging.
 A final 1-inch layer of polyfoam sits beneath the coils to enhance stability and durability.
-The polyester cover is removable and machine-washable, which is a rare feature with mattresses.
+The cover is a cooling, moisture-wicking Tencel and Celliant fiber blend to keep you cool and comfortable.

 Trial, Shipping, & Warranty

-Puffy offers free shipping to all of the 50 U.S. states as well as a 101-night sleep trial.
+Puffy offers free shipping to all of the 50 U.S. states as well as a 365-night sleep trial.
 The Puffy Lux is covered by a lifetime warranty for manufacturer defects.

 Read More sf-plus Icon Read Less sf-minus Icon